Radio, Radio

 Despite Oregon schools closing to all but essential personnel through the end of this school year, Etheredge is keeping the station on the air.
 Usually, about 50 volunteers cover KRVM’s early mornings, evenings, weekends and late nights.
 “All the sudden they’re not doing their shows,” Etheredge says.
 “I’ve been doing about 20-some odd hours every weekend.”

 He isn’t hosting the shows live, the DJ explains, but instead, producing them in his home studio, going on-site once a week to slot them all into the station’s automated system.
-That includes shows like Breakfast with the Blues, Soul City, and The Beatles Hour, as well as two of Etheredge’s two best-known shows, Country Classics and Son of Saturday Gold.
+That includes shows like Breakfast with the Blues, Soul City, and The Beatles Hour, as well as two of Etheredge’s best-known shows, Country Classics and Son of Saturday Gold.

 Once KRVM’s program director, Etheredge is semi-retired and is now the station’s underwriting representative and mentor for students, many of whom host their own shows on the channel.
 The station was once funded in part by Eugene School District 4J, but it is now completely self-sufficient, Etheredge says.